If you already have a mortgage, there’s a good chance you receive junk mail on a regular basis urging you to refinance.

 Why Would They Offer You a Lower Rate?

-Let’s look at it the other way around.
-Imagine you have a savings account with an APY of 0.95%.
+This might be easier to grasp if we look at it the other way around.
+Imagine you have a savings account that earns an APY of 0.95%.

-On the other hand, competing banks might offer you that 1.25% with no strings attached (and even give you a bonus) because they don’t currently have your money.
+On the other hand, competing banks might offer you that 1.25% APY with no strings attached (and even give you an opening bonus) because they don’t currently have your money.

 That gives us one clue as to why a bank may want you to refinance with them.
 They don’t actually hold your mortgage.

 You see, a lot of banks and lenders these days originate mortgages but then quickly sell them off to other investors.
 This is known as the originate-to-distribute model.

 So while they may have made your loan, they don’t actually service it or make interest on it.